Banner House Museum

 Description

-The Banner House Museum demonstrates what life was like in the North Carolina mountains during the mid to late 1800s.
+The Banner House Museum tells the history of Banner Elk and demonstrates what life was like in the North Carolina mountains during the mid to late 1800s.

 Address